Dani3lSun/apex-plugin-analytics/README.md

 ## Application settings
 After installation navigate to Administration > Application Settings (in APEX Analytics app), there you can change several settings:

+- **Show Login Page Background Image** - This option enables or disables the background image shown on login page
 - **Enable Anonymous IP Tracking** - This option enables tracking & logging of IP addresses.
 Additionally the geolocation feature is also enabled by this setting.
 IP addresses are stored in a privacy-friendly manner, so the last bytes of each address are masked, e.g. 192.168.2.100 > 192.168.2.xxx or 192.168.xxx.xxx
 - **Bytes to remove & mask from IP address** - This option controls how privacy-friendly IP addresses are masked.
 Either 1 byte: 192.168.2.xxx or 2 bytes: 192.168.xxx.xxx.
 1 byte is way more accurate when it comes to geolocating.
 2 bytes are more privacy-friendly
 - **ipstack Geolocation API - Base URL** - This site is using ipstack as service provider for geolocation.
 The masked IP address is transferred to them.
 They return the continent and country name of this IP address.
 This setting is the base URL of their API endpoint, if you choose one of the commercial plans, you can use https instead of plain http